darkace1998/jw-scripts/README.md

 Next, check out the [Wiki pages](https://github.com/allejok96/jw-scripts/wiki) for more examples and options.
 The command-line flags are the same as the original Python version.

 ## Questions

-#### Isn't there an easier way to watch JW Broadcasting in Kodi?

-Yes, I'm keeping an add-on alive [here](https://github.com/allejok96/plugin.video.jwb-unofficial).

-#### Why is the video download so slow?

-~~It seems to be realated to the `--limit-rate` flag ([why?](https://github.com/allejok96/jw-scripts/wiki/How-it-works#batch-downloading)).~~

-**Fixed!** The rate limiting implementation has been improved to provide smooth downloads at the specified rate limits without the previous throttling issues.

-*But please, somebody think of the servers!* :-)

-#### What happened to the script for Bible recordings?

-Since all recordings can be easily downloaded from the website, and the script couldn't do more than one publication at a time I didn't see any practical use for it.

-But checkout [@vbastianpc](https://github.com/vbastianpc)'s nice fork of it that can download sign language publications.

 #### Is this legal?